-Treatments are based on careful palpation so that I know exactly where there is pain, tension and discomfort.
+By pressing on various parts of the body, I know exactly where there is pain, tension and discomfort.
 A patient may come in with a diagnosis like back pain.
 That could mean many different things -- a herniated disc, muscle tightness and spasms, dull achy pain from a weak immune system, sciatica.
 Only by actually feeling where there is pain can it be treated effectively.

-I'm able to release tension and pain by using distal points rather than needling into already painful areas.
 Japanese acupuncture is based on the premise that less is more.
-Patients are always amazed when I releases tight and painful areas by using points far from where the pain is.
+Patients are always amazed when I release tight and painful areas by using points far from where the pain is.
 This is possible because acupuncture uses a system of meridians that run along both sides of the body.
 The energetic system connects every part of the body.

 Questions about how acupuncture can help you?
 I offer free 30 minute consultations.